Kids Relief

 The beginning of a new school year is always an exciting time for kids.
 Catching up with classmates after summer break, exploring new subjects, and getting new supplies all energize kids for the year ahead.
 But for many families, the rising cost of school supplies adds financial stress, making it harder to prepare their kids for success.
 Parents and caregivers facing poverty often find themselves in a difficult position, forced to choose between essential expenses, like rent and groceries, which can leave school supplies and preparing their young learners for the year ahead as less of a priority.

-Kids Relief looks to support programs that empower kids with the tools they need to succeed, and organizations like Boys & Girls Club of America, WE-CARE Foundation, and Room to Read all run robust programs that go further than school supplies, to set kids up for academic success throughout the year.
+Comic Relief supports programs that empower kids with the tools they need to succeed, and organizations like Boys & Girls Club of America, WE-CARE Foundation, and Room to Read all run robust programs that go further than school supplies to set kids up for academic success throughout the year.

 Here’s how they do it: